Burnhill History, Family Crest & Coats of Arms

 Another branch of the family was found in the parish of Sibthorpe in Nottinghamshire.
 "This place was anciently of some importance, and was the residence of the Burnell family, of whose spacious mansion, however, no remains now exist."

 The parish of Acton-Burnell is of great importance to the family too.
 "This place, which is of considerable antiquity, is on a branch of the Roman Watling-street.
 It takes the adjunct to its name from the family of Burnell, of whom Robert, Bishop of Bath and Wells, and Lord High Chancellor in the reign of Edward I., had a castle in the parish, of which there are still some remains.
 Nicholas Burnell, a distinguished warrior in the reign of Edward III., was born and buried here."

 Early History of the Burnhill family

-Another 115 words (8 lines of text) covering the years 157 and 1571 are included under the topic Early Burnhill History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Burnhill research.
+Another 48 words (3 lines of text) covering the years 1571, 1542 and 1641 are included under the topic Early Burnhill History in all our PDF Extended History products and printed products wherever possible.

 Burnhill Spelling Variations

 The English language only became standardized in the last few centuries; therefore, spelling variations are common among early Anglo-Saxon names.
 As the form of the English language changed, even the spelling of literate people's names evolved.
 Burnhill has been recorded under many different variations, including Burnell, Burnhill, Byrnell and others.

 Early Notables of the Burnhill family (pre 1700)

 Distinguished members of the family include Edward Burnell ( fl.
 1542), English professor of Greek at Rostock, Germany.

 Henry Burnell fl.
 1641), the dramatist, belongs to the Anglo-Irish family of Burnell, which acquired considerable estates in Leinster...